LearnFL/proj-web-express-blog/README.md

 #### Process
 Built using NodeJS, ExpresJS, MongoDB Atlas, Mongoose.
+The app allows you to edit and delete posts.

 #### Details Matter
 First letter in the title and the first letter of the first word in post will be capitilized automatically.